-Hiking fans will truly enjoy the marvelous trails at Gorda Peak National Park and throughout the North and South Sound or around the Coppermine and the Baths.
-If you venture out into the boulders at the southern tip of the island, be sure to take water and a compass.
-It is easy to become disoriented and dehydrated out there!
+Hiking fans will enjoy the marvelous trails at Gorda Peak National Park and throughout the North and South Sound or around the Copper Mine and the Baths.
+If you venture out into the boulders at the southern tip of the island, be sure to take plenty of water and a hand held compass.
+It is very easy to become disoriented and dehydrated out there.
+Trust me, it happens!

-Several resorts are located on the island including Little Dix Bay Resort.
-Built by the late Laurance Rockefeller in 1964, Little Dix Resort boasts 500 acres of landscaped luxury!
+Several resorts are located on the island including Little Dix Bay.
+Built by the late Laurance Rockefeller in 1964.
+The resort boasts 500 acres of landscaped luxury.
 Mr. Rockefeller was a true ecologist, philanthropist and was considered a great friend of the BVI.
-The manicured grounds stand as testament to his efforts to beautify and preserve the British Virgin Islands for future generations.
+The well groomed grounds stand as testament to his efforts to beautify and preserve the British Virgin Islands for future generations.

 Leverick Bay is a busy little village with a marina offering fuel, water, docking, mooring balls, health spa, tennis court, restaurant, bar, a small grocery store and villa rentals.

 Biras Creek Resort and the Bitter End Yacht Club, are both located in the North Sound.
 The Bitter End focuses on water sports for active travelers and they welcome bareboaters.